Sheikh Talal replaces his suspended brother, keeps Asian Olympic leadership in Al Sabah family

 Sheikh Talal’s brother, Olympic power broker Sheikh Ahmad al-Fahad al-Sabah, led the 45-nation OCA from 1991 until 2021, when he was barred from Olympic business following his conviction in Geneva for forgery.
 He denied the charges and has appealed his conviction.

-An election announcement on the OCA website said the outcome “keeps the leadership of the Kuwait-based OCA in the House of the Al Sabah family.”
+The OCA issued a statement saying the outcome “keeps the leadership of the Kuwait-based OCA in the House of the Al Sabah family.”

 Sheikh Talal won a two-way contest against fellow Kuwaiti Husain al-Musallam, who is president of world governing body for swimming and aquatics, by 24 votes to 20.